Amadeus Cho: Fictional character biography

 Amadeus Cho is a Korean American named after his parents' love for Mozart's music and Methodist beliefs.
 His story begins when he wins the Excello Soap Company's "Brain Soap" competition, making him the seventh-smartest person in the world.
 Pythagoras Dupree, the game's creator and the world's sixth smartest man, tries to kill Amadeus to preserve his ranking.
-In a botched attempt, Amadeus' parents and twin sister Maddy are killed, but he survives and goes on the run with a Vespa scooter and a coyote pup.
+In a botched attempt, Amadeus' parents and sister Maddy are killed, but he survives and goes on the run with a Vespa scooter and a coyote pup.
 When the Hulk later saves him from some of Dupree's men, Amadeus considers the Hulk a friend and a hero worthy of respect.

 Amadeus is next seen in the crossover event World War Hulk, where he encounters a de-powered Jen Walters.
 He then gathers Hulk's former colleagues, Hercules and Archangel, both of whom considered themselves in debt to the Hulk for mistakenly attacking him on a previous occasion.
 With the assistance of Namora, they attempt and fail to stop the Hulk.

 The Incredible Hercules

-The Incredible Hulk series is then retitled Incredible Hercules from #112 on, and Amadeus becomes Hercules' sidekick.
+The Incredible Hulk series is then retitled The Incredible Hercules from #112 on, and Amadeus becomes Hercules' sidekick.
 While on the run with Hercules, Amadeus participates in a number of adventures, including helping Hercules and other Earthly gods defeat the pantheon of Skrull gods during the Secret Invasion storyline.
 It is revealed that Amadeus's greatest fear is finding out that all the bad events in his life are his fault.

 Following this storyline, the pair battle Amazons.
 Amadeus is attracted to the Amazon warrior Delphyne Gorgon.
 Upon her becoming queen, she is obliged to end any flirtation to his sadness.

 Together with Athena, Amadeus and Hercules next confront the new head of the Olympians, Hera, and travel to the Underworld to rescue Zeus from Pluto.
 There it is revealed that Maddy is still alive, but missing.
 Upon learning this, he tearfully leaves Hercules, determined to find out what happened to his sister.

 Venturing to the fictional town of Excello, Utah, he encounters former FBI agent Sexton, who had contacted him shortly after the death of his parents, and battles Dupree.
 Amadeus realizes the potential of his brain to serve as a 'hypercomputer', and figures out that Sexton is in fact Athena in disguise.

 Amadeus finally confronts Dupree in person, and learns that Dupree was not aware of Maddy being missing.
 Amadeus also learns that his destiny is to be the new hero of the modern era of reason and to stop the "primordial darkness."
 Dupree then challenges Amadeus to a specialized version of Russian roulette, which Amadeus refuses to do, leaving Dupree to simply shoot himself.
 After grieving about the situation, he then discovers the truth about Hera's mysterious "Continuum" project.